 The City also uses the American Public Works Association (Standard Plans and Standard Specifications "Greenbook"), Caltrans, or County of Orange standards as necessary.

 To ensure all private and public activity on public right-of-way is conducted in a safe manner that does not destroy public property, the City issues various permits.
 Permits range from excavation to banners to news racks.
-To determine if a permit is required for your needs, please call (562) 431-2527 x1317.
+To determine if a permit is required for your needs, and if your work coincides with a current paving and/or slurry moratorium, please call (562) 431-2527 x1326.
 In order to recover costs, a fee will be collected at the time of obtaining a permit.
-Links to various permit forms and fee information can be found below:
+Links to various permit forms, fee information, and a paving/slurry moratorium map can be found below:

 The City of Seal Beach performs sewer collection for residents.
 All sewer agencies, like the City, are required to maintain a General Waste Discharge permit with the state.
 The highest priority of the permit is to prevent Sewer “Spills”.
 The largest contributor to the cause of blockages and spills is fats, oils, and grease (FOG) getting into sewer lines.

 Having an active program to limit FOG in the City’s sewer lines is a requirement of the City's permit with the state.
 The City has a FOG Control Ordinance, establishing legal authority for the City to control FOG discharge.
 The City implemented a FOG Control Program to enforce the Ordinance.